 Usual point given for anything in the head, pain relief and general all rounder for congestion – press very firmly.

 All the sacral points and the others above may also release – but please remember that pain is subjective and fear is the driver – and lack of support on all levels.
-Please also go to the relevant section in the Pregnancy App and also see here.

 Maybe want the placenta out easily?